harumuki/dotnetthoughts.github.io/_posts/2018-09-12-using-message-pack-with-asp-net-core.md

 ---
 layout: post
-title: "Using MessagePack with ASP.NET Core"
+title: "Using MessagePack with ASP.NET Core WebAPI"
 subtitle: "This post is about how to use MessagePack in ASP.NET Core and C#.
 MessagePack is an efficient binary serialization format.
 It lets you exchange data among multiple languages like JSON.
 But it's faster and smaller.
 Small integers are encoded into a single byte, and typical short strings require only one extra byte in addition to the strings themselves."
 date: 2018-09-12 00:00:00
 categories: [ASPNET Core,MessagePack]